Resonant thermal Hall effect of phonons coupled to dynamical defects: Models and computation

 and the summation is over lattice neighbors of $o$.
-As discussed in the supplement \cite{Supp}, the magnetic order in the environment, and the dependence of the $J_{po}$ on the phonon displacement, leads to an on-site local field as in \eqref{eq:Afield}, and a defect-phonon coupling of the form
+As discussed in the supplement \cite{Supp} (Sec.
+9), the magnetic order in the environment, and the dependence of the $J_{po}$ on the phonon displacement, leads to a $H_{\rm def}$ with an energy splitting $\Delta$ as in \eqref{eq:Afield}, and a defect-phonon coupling of the form

 The resulting thermal Hall effect is